MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 The in-app notification feature uses three tables.
 A user needs to have the correct security roles to receive notifications and to send notifications to themselves or other users.

 In addition to the appropriate table permissions, a user must be assigned the **Send In-App Notification** `prvSendAppNotification` privilege to execute the `SendAppNotification` message.
 The privilege is granted to the **Environment Maker** role by default.
 This privilege is required for sending app notifications.
-It is not required to receive notifications.
+It isn't required to receive notifications.

 |Usage|Required table privileges|
 |------------|----------------|